 - Costlier compared to MI instruments.

-- There may be error due to ageing of springs by which we may not get accurate result.
+- There may be an error due to the aging of springs by which we may not get accurate results.

 Series type Ohmmeter